titoBouzout/server/readme.md

-# F12 Fires Node Server
+# F12 Fires A Node Server

 Press F12 on any Windows Explorer folder to fire a node server.
 Autohotkey + batch + node

-## Install
+## Installation

-- Run `npm install` to install `open` module, so the browser is detected automatically.
+- `npm install @titodp/server`
 - Install Autohotkey from https://www.autohotkey.com/
-- Right click `server-launcher.ahk` and from the submenu choose `Compile Script`
+- Right click `server-launcher.ahk` from this package folder (usually in `%AppData%/npm/node_modules@titodp/server`) and from the submenu choose `Compile Script`.
+You may want to add the compiled script to your startup so after a reboot still works.
-- Add this folder to your enviroment PATH, so that way server.bat could be launch.